gspindles/mj-score-eval/README.md

 #### 12.3 Robbing a Kong : 搶槓 : 10
-Winning by robbing a kong (when another player makes an exposed kongs, concealed kong does not count unless for `Impure Thirteen Orphans`).
+Winning by robbing a kong promotion.
+As for concealed kong, only `Thirteen Orphans` hand can rob a concealed kong.

 #### 12.4.1 Blessing of Heaven : 天和 : 155